It’s 1099 time of year again! But what does that mean and who should pay attention? Read on to find out!

 But let’s look at the details, since they do matter!

-The first rule of thumb is that the payment must be at least $600.
+The first rule of thumb is that the total of the payments for the year must be at least $600.
 If it’s less than that amount, a 1099-NEC is not required and should not be issued.
+If part of the payment was for materials, software subscriptions or other things that aren’t direct labor then that amount is not included in the 1099 amount reported.

 Say you contract with a worker to remodel your office break room.
 The total comes to $5,000.
 You would likely issue a 1099-NEC in this case.
 But let’s say you contracted that same worker to remodel the kitchen in your home.
 Do you need to issue a 1099-NEC?
 The answer is no, because the kitchen remodeling was for personal, not business reasons.